 Obesity: ECGC 400 mg twice daily for 8 weeks was used in one clinical trial; green tea extract tablets (containing 125 mg of catechins) and a daily green tea catechin beverage (containing 625 mg of catechins) have also been used in studies of overweight and obese adults.

-Contraindications have not been identified; however, use caution when hepatic failure is present.
+Contraindications have not been identified; however, use caution in cases of hepatic failure.

 There are no reports of clinical toxicity from daily tea consumption as a beverage.
-Adverse events include headache, dizziness, and GI symptoms.
-Hepatotoxicity, including 1 fatality, has been associated with high plasma levels of epigallocatechin gallate or its metabolites.
+Adverse events associated with tea extracts (including green tea extract) include headache, dizziness, and GI symptoms.
+Hepatotoxicity, including 1 fatality, has been associated with high plasma levels of EGCG or its metabolites.

 Tea leaves contain varying amounts of polyphenols (the majority of which are catechins) as well as smaller quantities of caffeine, theanine, theobromine, theophylline, and phenolic acids.